tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Clojure_Mode.md

 > **FYI**

 > * clojure-mode and CIDER are distributed as separate Emacs packages but are maintained by the same author.
-The clojure-mode package is a dependency of CIDER but may be used independent of CIDER (e.g. to use in conjuction with the [inf-clojure](https://github.com/clojure-emacs/inf-clojure) Clojure REPL package).
+The clojure-mode package is a dependency of CIDER but may be used independent of CIDER (e.g. to use in conjuction with the [inf-clojure](https://github.com/clojure-emacs/inf-clojure), an alternative Clojure REPL package).

 > * CIDER appends entries to the Emacs `auto-mode-alist` variable to enable `clojure-mode` for supported Clojure file types.